niplav/site/finesse.md

 Finesse of Sets of Forecasts
 =============================

-*epistemic status: not just reinventing the wheel, but the whole bicycle*
+*epistemic status: likely not just reinventing the wheel, but the whole bicycle*

 Say we have a set of resolved forecasts and can display them on a calibration plot.